ucb-bar/chipyard/docs/Simulation/FPGA-Accelerated-Simulators.rst

 You should then be able to refer to those classes or an alias of them in your ``DESIGN`` or ``TARGET_CONFIG`` variables.
-Note that if your target machine has I/O not provided in the default FireChip targets (see ``generators/firechip/src/main/scala/Targets.scala``) you may need to write a custom endpoint.
+Note that if your target machine has I/O not provided in the default FireChip targets (see ``generators/firechip/src/main/scala/Targets.scala``) you may need to write a custom bridge.